 Yoyogi, Shibuya City Hotel Century Southern Tower

 With its doorstep literally at the Shinjuku Station's New South Gate, you'll be darting around the city like a local in no time.
 Jetting in from Narita Airport?
-No problem!
+No problem.
 The direct NEX (Narita Express) line has you covered.
 But don't rush off too quickly.
-The shopping paradise of Takashimaya Times Square and Lumine Shopping Centre is just a 10-minute wander away.
+The shopping paradise of Takashimaya Times Square and Lumine Shopping Centre is just a 10-minute walk away.

 As night falls, you're smack in the middle of a buzzing nightlife scene, perfect for experiencing Tokyo after dark.
 And when you're ready to take on Harajuku and Shibuya, easy transport links make it simple.
 Hotel Century Southern Tower gives you a pass to all the action in Tokyo.